 The makers of Tradjenta, Eli Lilly & Co. and Boehringer Ingelheim, may be held liable for damages incurred due to taking Tradjenta, based on evidence that the companies did not fully disclose risks associated with taking Tradjenta.
 In addition to drug’s manufacturers, other parties who you may be able to file a lawsuit against, depending upon circumstances, include:

 - The doctor who prescribed the medication;

 - The pharmacist who filled the medication; or

 - The hospital/pharmacy, where the prescription was written or/and filled.

-A consultation with a defective drug attorney can help you to learn more.
+A Free Consultation with a defective drug attorney can help you to learn more.

 PROTECT YOUR RIGHT TO COMPENSATION BY TAKING ACTION TODAY

 Each state imposes a statute of limitations on defective product claims, which limits the amount of time you have to file a civil action.
 With offices in multiple states throughout the US.
-Napoli Shkolnik, PLLC is experienced defending clients as Tradjenta diabetes attorneys.
+Napoli Shkolnik PLLC is experienced defending clients as Tradjenta diabetes attorneys.
 We can help to ensure that your claim is filed properly and you have the legal representation you need to succeed.
-To learn more about whether you have a case and a right to recover damages, schedule a consultation with our lawyers by calling us today at 212-397-1000.
+To learn more about whether you have a case and a right to recover damages, schedule a consultation with our lawyers.

 Seek Legal Counsel Today